How Do I Analyze AWS ECS Container Logs With Splunk's Docker Logging Driver?

 export const serviceName = exampleService.name;

-In conclusion, we configured AWS ECS to use Docker’s Splunk logging driver, enabling you to analyze container logs in Splunk for better observability and debugging.
+In conclusion, this guide demonstrated how to configure AWS ECS to use Docker’s Splunk logging driver.
+By following these steps, you can efficiently analyze and monitor your container logs in Splunk, thereby improving your application’s observability and debugging processes.

 Deploy this code